paulinatharail/Interactive_Visualizations_and_Dashboards/README.md

      4) create a Procfile listing all processes needed to run the app (for concurrent requests).
 In our case, we need only.
           web: gunicorn app:app

+     5) for existing repositories use heroku remote:
+     > heroku git:remote -a belly-button-div-pp-v2

+     6) Push to heroku master to deploy app
+     > git push heroku master

      App is deployed to: https://belly-button-diversity-pp.herokuapp.com